jak78/infinitic-example-java-hello-world/README.md

 This repository is described in the Infinitic documentation: https://docs.infinitic.io/overview/hello-world

 ## Before running
-- If needed, update credentials in infinitic.yml
+If needed, update credentials in infinitic.yml
-- run `gradle setupPulsar` (only once) to setup your Pulsar namespace

 ## Running services all together
 run `gradle run`
-gradle setupPulsar

 ## Launch
 Launch one workflow! `gradle startWorkflow  --args=Infinitic`